-MUP 101A · Bethel Women's Choir 1 Credit
+MUP 101A · Lucia Chorum 1 Credit

-The Bethel Women's Choir is open by audition to female students from all academic disciplines.
+Lucia Chorum is open by audition to female students from all academic disciplines.
 The choir rehearses three times each week and performs on and off campus throughout the year.
-Offered: Fall, Spring.

 MUP 111A · Bethel Choir 1 Credit